cssandstuff/11ty.deno.dev/src/index.md

 ## Htmx

-Not really neccessary to get you running on deno.deploy, but I like what this project sets out to acheive and it pairs great with Eleventy so that you can request pages without full page reloads. (pretty easily done with minimal changes to your templates).
+Not really neccessary to get you running on deno.deploy, but I like what this project sets out to achieve and it pairs great with Eleventy so that you can request pages without full page reloads. (pretty easily done with minimal changes to your templates).